kpolley/PIIDetective/README.md

 Check out `.env.example` to see the sample config.
 If running locally, these can be stored in `.env.local`

 ## Run!
-run `npm run dev` to start the application and visit `http://localhost:3000` to view the UI.
+run `npm run dev` to start the application and visit `http://localhost:3000` to view the UI and start detecting and preventing PII!